G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/use-a-secure-token/configure-and-use-secure-token.md

 ### Generate a secure token in OpenSSL

-The script for creating a secure token that limits the link lifespan and allows access only to a whitelisted IP:
+The script for creating a secure token that limits the link lifespan and allows access only to an allowlisted IP:

 ```
 echo -n '2147483647/images/1.jpg1.2.3.4 secret_key' | openssl md5 -binary | openssl base64 | tr +/ -_ | tr -d =